 - Exciting new colours for Note 9

 The Samsung Galaxy Note 8 measures 162.5 x 74.8 x 8.6mm and weighs 195g.
-There's been no specific leak about the Note 9 measurements, but it has been suggested that it will be 2mm shorter.
-That's likely to come from Samsung shrinking the top and bottom bezels, something that's apparent on leaked glass panels from the front of the phone.
-It might also be a little heavier.
+The Note 9 shares almost identical measurements, but it is 2mm shorter, 2mm wider and a little heavier, measuring 161.9 x 76.4 x 8.8mm and weighing 201g.
+That's come from Samsung shrinking the top and bottom bezels but making the screen a little bigger.

-Otherwise, the construction and design of the new phone looks very much the same.
-As we found with the Galaxy S8 and Galaxy S9, it's not a huge year of change for Samsung, so we'd expect the Note 9 to look like the Note 8.
+Otherwise though, the construction and design of the new phone is very much the same.
+As we for the Galaxy S updates in 2018, it's not a huge year of change for Samsung.

 - Same display resolution and aspect

 As with the design, there's little change from the Infinity Display on the Note 8 to the Note 9, with curved edges to either side on the new device too.

 Samsung sticks to Super AMOLED and a Quad HD+ resolution of 2960 x 1440 pixels, with the main changes in the display on the new device only to improve performance of the panel.

 You'll find a 6.4-inch panel on the Note 9 though, which is fractionally larger than the 6.3-inch panel on the Note 8 with the bezels having been slightly reduced on the Note 9 to accommodate this.

 You still get the same 18.5:9 aspect ratio, as well as Mobile HDR Premium though so expect the same great display experience on the new Note, just an extra 0.1-inches of it.

 Samsung Galaxy Note 9 vs Note 8: Hardware

 - Upgraded Qualcomm and Exynos versions on Note 9